Yamini2001/HackerRank-Solutions/README.md

 87. [ProductLastKNumbers.java](ProductLastKNumbers.java) Solutions to calculate the product of the last k numbers.
 88. [AddBinary.java](AddBinary.java) Solutions to calculate the add binary strings.
 89. [SimplifyPath.java](SimplifyPath.java) Solutions to calculate the simplify path.

-[NoDistinctColors.java](NoDistinctColors.java) Solutions to calculate the number of distinct colours among the balls.
+90. [LetterTilePossibility.java](LetterTilePossibility.java) Solutions to calculate the letter tile possibility.